lesliecodes1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 9 - I delete directory /tmp/my_first_dirrectory/
 Script 10 - I change working directory to previous one
 Script 11 - I list all files, including hidden ones, in current directory, in parent of working directory, and /boot/ directory, in long format
+Script 12 - I print the type of file /tmp/iamafile